fatfreecrm/fat_free_crm/README.md

 Specific features that are not 'Fat Free' in nature, can be added by creating Rails Engines.
 See the [wiki](http://github.com/fatfreecrm/fat_free_crm/wiki) for information on how to do this.

 Tests can easily be run by typing 'rake' but please note that they do take a while to run!
-Alternatively, you can see the test build status over at our [travis page](http://travis-ci.org/fatfreecrm/fat_free_crm)

 ## Main contributors